ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/features/assigning_control_strategies.rst

    :width: 300
    :alt:

 From the drop-down menu, choose *Driven by demand on OutPort*.
-This strategy can only be assigned to an OutPort, as it produces when there is demand.
+This strategy can only be assigned to an OutPort.

 .. image:: images/setting_control_strategy1.png
    :width: 300